gambala/rails_server/readme.md

 Also:

 1. Place your postgres database dump at `server/app_name.sql`.
-Dump must be created with following command: `pg_dump --no-owner app_name > app_name.sql -U DB_USERNAME`
+Dump must be created with following command: `pg_dump --clean --format c --verbose --blobs --file database_name.dump database_name`
 2. Update IP address of your server in `config/deploy/production.rb` and set user value to `deploy`.

 **IMPORTANT**